KamruzzamanAsif/l3-fastapi-osmthome-backend/README.md

 ### Setp 3: Install Project Dependencies
 ```poetry install```

 ### Setp 4: Setup Precommit with git
 ```precommit install```

+### Setp 5: Configure your .env file
+* Create a .env file at the root directory.
+Copy and paste the configuration fields from .env.example
+* Fill up the configuration fields with your own credentials

 ### Setp 5: Run the Application
 ```poetry run app```